 I've been writing poetry since I was a young girl.
 Around the age of 13, I started putting together small booklets entitled "Miniature minutes of poetry" which I shared with family and friends.
 My first collection The butterfly's tremblings in the digital age was published by Cakanka after I had won a major national poetry competition in my native Slovakia.
 The collection has been translated by Prof Emeritus Inge Stahl & Dr Jaroslav Stahl into German and published by Hein Verlag in December 2015.
-The book is currently being translated to French by Anna Franova and its English translation (translated by John Minahane) will be published by Parthian Books in autumn 2017.
+The book is currently being translated to French by Anna Franova and its English version (translated by John Minahane) was published by Parthian Books in autumn 2017.

 I don't like giving interviews about my poetry work, but I couldn't say no to an interview for MIAU, a Slovakian multi-award winning magazine.
 Selected interview questions translated to English are here and an interview with Parthian Books is here.